Yordan Alvarez Player Props: Astros vs. Athletics

-The Houston Astros, including Yordan Alvarez (.353 batting average in his past 10 games), battle starting pitcher James Kaprielian and the Oakland Athletics at Oakland-Alameda County Coliseum, Friday at 9:40 PM ET.
+The Houston Astros, including Yordan Alvarez and his .688 slugging percentage over his past 10 games, take on starter Kyle Muller and the Oakland Athletics at Oakland-Alameda County Coliseum, Saturday at 4:07 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Brewers.
+In his last game he had a hitless performance (0-for-2) against the Athletics.

 Yordan Alvarez Game Info & Props vs. the Athletics